 Master of Social Policy

 Please note: All internship subjects require an application form to be submitted online.
 See application process.

-All students, local and international, must apply using the Internship application form by the deadline (always by the last day of the examination period prior to the intended internship enrolment semester).
+All students, local and international, must apply using the application form in the Handbook by the deadline (see relevant Handbook entry).
 Honours students can apply after the due date, as soon as they have been admitted into the Honours program.
 Applications are assessed and based on selection criteria outlined in the Handbook links above.
-Only successful applicants will be notified.
-Students usually find out whether they are selected a few weeks after the results are released from their last semester prior to enrolment.
 Students cannot enrol until they have obtained permission from the Coordinator.
 Students are advised to enrol in other subjects until they are notified and then change their enrolment.

 The School runs information sessions to assist students to make informed choices regarding the internship experience.

 Contact hours are to be determined in consultation with the placement organisation and the Internships Coordinator.
 However, the subject assumes a minimum of 200 hours in the placement, which is equivalent to about five weeks full-time.
 Most students take the placement on the basis of up to two days a week for the semester.
 This is indicative only.

 Students are also required to attend briefing sessions with the Internships Coordinator.
 These cover issues to do with pre-placement support, preparing for, conducting, and writing up public policy research or portfolio work.
 Students will be informed of the dates and location of the sessions once enrolled in the subject and prior to the start of semester.